Nicholas Dukagjini

 Nicholas Dukagjini (Nicolas Ducagin, Nikollë Dukagjini) was a 15th-century member of the Dukagjini family.

 Biography

-Nicholas Dukagjini was the son of Gjergj (George) Dukagjini, who died before 1409 when Nicholas was mentioned for the first time as the landlord of two villages near Lezhë (Alessio) and the commander of a 140 men troop (40 cavalry and 100 infantry).
+Nicholas Dukagjini was the son of Gjergj Dukagjini, who died before 1409 when Nicholas was mentioned for the first time as the landlord of two villages near Lezhë (Alessio) and the commander of a 140 men troop (40 cavalry and 100 infantry).
 Nicholas' name appears in documents of 1409.

 He participated in Albanian Revolt of 1432–1436 led by Gjergj Arianiti, during which he succeeded in regaining the territory held by his family before the Ottoman conquest of Albania.
 He even managed to capture Dagnum which he promptly granted to Venice.
 Unwilling to provoke the Ottomans, Venice returned Dagnum to Ottoman control in 1435.

+League of Lezhë

-Nicholas Dukagjin was one of the founding members of League of Lezhë, a military alliance of some members of the Albanian nobility forged in Lezhë on 2 March 1444 by:
+Nicholas Dukagjini was one of the founding members of League of Lezhë, a military alliance of some members of the Albanian nobility forged in Lezhë on 2 March 1444 by: